Florents-Tselai/vasco/README.md

-# vasco: discover hidden correlations in your data
+# vasco: MINE statistics for Postgres

 **vasco** is a Postgres extension that helps you discover hidden correlations in your data.
 It is based on the [MINE family of